exonum/exonum-doc/src/architecture/storage.md

 - Add and remove values
 - Check if a value already present using the value itself or its hash
-- Iterate over stored values
+- Iterate over stored values in the lexicographic order of their hashes
-- Iterate over hashes of stored values
+- Iterate over hashes of stored values in the lexicographic order
 - Clear the set (i.e., remove all stored values)

 The used hash is calculated as `hash()` method of `StorageValue` trait.